Angel Blog

 More on what to write here: How to Write Your First Letter

-While the soldiers who receive letters have signed up to receive them, they are not required to write back.
-Sometimes soldiers don’t want to write back, sometimes they are unable to write back, and sometimes they just want to read letters and don’t feel like writing.
+While the Service Members who receive letters have signed up to receive them, they are not required to write back.
+Sometimes, Service Members don’t want to write back, sometimes they are unable to write back, and sometimes, they just want to read letters and don’t feel like writing.
 Don’t get your hopes up when sending letters but know that they mean a great deal to the recipients.

-If you are looking for a “pen pal”, you should know that the soldiers you write to may not write back.
-If they do, do not expect any soldier to give you personal information or details about their family.
-Leave it up to the soldier to write what he or she feels comfortable writing and please be respectful of their privacy.
+If you are looking for a “pen pal,” you should know that the Service Members you write to may not write back.
+If they do, do not expect any Service Member to give you personal information or details about their family.
+Leave it up to them to write what they are comfortable writing, and please be respectful of their privacy.

-If you are looking for some sort of friendship or relationship with a soldier over seas, please know that this is not what our efforts are for.
-Our mission is to ensure that every soldier feels appreciated in some way.
-Many soldiers either do not hear from their families while they are deployed or don’t have families to send them letters.
-It’s not about playing matchmaker, it’s about showing respect and appreciation for their sacrifices and service to our country.
-If this is your expectation, please do not sign up to be a Letter Writer through Soldiers’ Angels.
+If you are looking for some sort of friendship or relationship with a Service Member, please know that this is not the purpose of our work.
+Our mission is to ensure that every Service Member feels appreciated in some way.
+Many Service Members either do not hear from their families while they’re Deployed or don’t have families to send them letters.
+It’s not about playing matchmaker; it’s about showing respect and appreciation for their sacrifices and service to our country.
+If this is your expectation, please do not sign up to be an Angel Volunteer.

-We get lots of letters and emails from soldiers once they come home thanking us for the support and letters they received while they were deployed!
+We get lots of letters and emails from Service Members once they come home thanking us for the support and letters they received while they were Deployed!
 Receiving letters means so much to them.
-If you’re looking for a way to show appreciation to our troops, consider joining our Letter Writing Team.